Jamike Jarin

-Michael Ray "Jamike" Jarin is a Filipino basketball coach who is currently the consultant for the Phoenix Fuel Masters of the PBA.
+Michael Ray "Jamike" Jarin is a Filipino basketball coach.
+He serves as a head coach for the Lyceum Pirates of the National Collegiate Athletic Association.

 Career

 Early years

 When he was 18, he coached a team with one of its players was future La Salle player B.J.
 Manalo, when Manalo was still a 9 year-old kid in an inter-village Filinvest tournament in 1990, Filinvest I was a neighborhood on Commonwealth Avenue.
 In 1997, Jarin coached the girls varsity team of Our Lord’s Grace Montessori High.

 Ateneo

 He started coaching for the Ateneo Blue Eaglets when Chot Reyes' brother Mike, then coach of Eaglets was leaving for MBA.
 Jarin accepted to fill-in the post and won multiple UAAP juniors championships.
 One of his notable players was Chot Reyes' nephew Jai, who shot a dagger in 2003 Finals Game 1 win against Adamson Baby Falcons.

 That time in Eaglets, he also concurrently served as an assistant to seniors team Blue Eagles under Norman Black, when Black invited him to join.